bahrus/be-linked/README.md

 Key               |Meaning                                                |Notes
 ------------------|-------------------------------------------------------|-----
 Clone.            |Do a structured clone of the value before passing it.  |Makes it almost impossible to experience unexpected side effects from passing an object from one component to another.
-Parse as number.  |Parse value as number.
-Parse as date.    |Parse value as date.
+Parse.            |Parse value as number or date or regExp or Object, whichever works.
 Stringify.        |Do a JSON.stringify.
-Objectify.        |Do a JSON.parse.
-Parse as regExp.  |Compile string as regular expression.
-Pass as weak ref. |Pass weak reference of the property.
+Reference.        |Pass weak reference of the property.
 Negate.           |
 Minus by.         |Parse as number if needed and subtract this number.
 Plus by.